Data Types in C

 3. Range

-To store anything in our computer, we should have to reserve the memory.
+We should reserve the memory to store anything on our computer.
 This memory size and other properties are decided by data type.
-C language provides 3 basic / fundamental data types.
+C language provides three basic/fundamental data types.

 1. int